-California Educational Multimedia is nonprofit corporation with a mission to make history accessible and engaging with today's computer-based technologies – while maintaining a high standard of accuracy and faithfulness to the historical record.
+California Educational Multimedia is nonprofit corporation with a mission to make history accessible and engaging through today's computer-based technologies – while maintaining a high standard of accuracy and faithfulness to the historical record.

-We have several endeavors in progress at the moment, with plans for more as circumstances allow.
+We have several endeavors in progress at the moment.
 Please consider supporting our efforts.

 We have delivered a lot of history content through a variety of means and in many different venues.
 Overall, the most promising way of making history accessible today is through the internet, which now can deliver rich media formats such as high-resolution color graphics, sound, and video files.